apryakhin/legion.stanford.edu/tutorial05.md

 instance are also invalidated and any attempt to re-use them will result in undefined behavior.
-Each region accessor is also associated with a specific field of the physical instance and can be obtained by invoking the `get_field_accessor` method (line 59) on a `PhysicalRegion` and passing the corresponding `FieldID` for the desired field.
-To aid programmers in writing correct Legion applications, we provide a `typeify` method to convert from an untyped `RegionAccessor` to a typed one (line 59).
-This allows the C++ compiler to enforce standard typing rules on `RegionAccessor` operations.

-The `AccessorType::Generic` template argument on the `RegionAccessor` type specifies the kind of accessor (line 58).
-In this example we create a specific kind of accessor called a _generic_ accessor.
-Generic accessors are the simplest kind of accessors and have the ability to verify many important correctness properties of region tasks (e.g. abiding by their specified privileges), but they also have the worst performance.
-In this example we only make use of generic accessors for simplicity.
-In practice, we often write two variants of every Legion task, one using generic accessors which we use to validate the application, and second using high-performance accessors.
-Generic accessors should __NEVER__ be used in production code.
+Each region accessor is also associated with a specific field of the physical instance.
+To build an accessor, invoke the constructor the physical region and field ID (lines 57-58, 74).
+Field accessors are templated on the privilege, field type, and number of dimensions of the region being used.

-The generic `RegionAccessor` provides the `read`
-(line 81) and `write` (line 64) methods for accessing data within the region.
-These methods are overloaded to either work with `ptr_t` pointers for logical regions created with unstructured index spaces, or with non-dimensionalized `DomainPoint` objects for logical regions associated with structured index spaces.
-For our DAXPY example, we use the `GenericPointInRectIterator` iterator object to iterate over all the points in the index space associated with both of our logical regions whenever we need to access values in our logical regions (line 63).
+The `FieldAccessor` provides an overloaded `operator[]` method (lines 62-63, 78) which can be used to access the data within the region.
+The method expects to receive a `Point` with the same number of dimensions as the region being accessed.
+For our DAXPY example, we use the `PointInRectIterator` iterator object to iterate over all the points in the index space associated with both of our logical regions whenever we need to access values in our logical regions (lines 60, 77).

-We quickly recall an important observation about Legion pointers made in a earlier example.
-Legion pointers do not directly reference data, but instead name an entry in an index space.
+We quickly recall an important observation about points made in a earlier example.
+Legion points do not directly reference data, but instead name an entry in an index space.
 They are used when accessing data within accessors for logical regions.
-The accessor is specifically associated with the field being accessed and the pointer names the row entry.
+The accessor is specifically associated with the field being accessed and the point names the row entry.
-Since pointers are associated with index spaces they can be used with an accessor for physical instance.
-In this way Legion pointers are not tied to memory address spaces or physical instances, but instead can be used to access data for any physical instance of a logical region created with an index space to which the pointer
+Since points are associated with index spaces they can be used with an accessor for physical instance.
+In this way Legion points are not tied to memory address spaces or physical instances, but instead can be used to access data for any physical instance of a logical region created with an index space to which the pointer